Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: Synchronization and feedback

-the IQ mixer will produce two DC voltages, I and Q, such that:
+then the IQ mixer will produce two DC voltages, I and Q, such that:

-Here, we take $S_1$ as a signal from the master DRO and $S_2$ as a signal from a antenna probe in the RF cavity.
+Here, we take $V_1$ as a signal from the master DRO and $V_2$ as a signal from a antenna probe in the RF cavity.
 The mixer acts to demodulate the signal to the $I$ and $Q$ voltages which yield the relative amplitude and phase of the RF cavity wave.
-Let $A = a/b$,
+Letting $A = a/b$, the relevant relations are:

-Likewise, we can use a separate IQ mixer to set the amplitude and phase for an RF wave applied to port $S_2$.
-In this case, the $S_1$ signal is modulated according to the DC voltages externally applied at the $I$ and $Q$ ports of the mixer.
-With simultaneous operation of two IQ mixers, one acting as a modulator and one acting as a demodulator, we can measure and directly control the phase and amplitude of the RF field inside the cavity.
+Likewise, we can use a separate IQ mixer to set the amplitude and phase for an RF wave applied to port $V_2$.
+In this case, the $V_1$ signal is modulated according to the DC voltages externally applied at the $I$ and $Q$ ports of the mixer.
+With simultaneous operation of two IQ mixers, one acting as a modulator and one acting as a demodulator, we can measure and control the phase and amplitude of the RF field inside the cavity.

 Prior to deployment in the feedback system, the IQ mixers must be calibrated.
 This is accomplished using a 2-port vector network analyzer (VNA) and an analog phase shifter.
 Ideally, the relationship between the true phase (as measured by the VNA) and the IQ mixers set-phases would be a line with unity slope.
 In practice, there can be a deviation from this linearity due to a variety of possible causes including the response of the antenna inside the cavity and the actual response of the mixers themselves.